lzl199704/VIS-MAE/README.md

 # Dataset preparation for pre-training and fine-tuning
 For VIS-MAE pretrained model weight training, prepare a directory containing all upstream images.

-For the downstream tasks of segmentation or classification, prepare a csv file containing two columns ['image','mask'] or ['image','label'].
+For the downstream tasks of segmentation or classification, prepare train/validation/test csv files containing two columns ['image','mask'] or ['image','label'].
+During the finetuning training, send the directory containing the train/validation/test csv files.
 # Generating pretrained MAE-based model weights

 use the following command line: